Child Arrangements Order

 In cases where parents cannot agree on how their time and access is split between their children, parents can then take the next step of filling out a C100 form.

 What is a C100 Form?

-As this application will be sent to the courts, it is vital that you supply as much information as possible regarding the situation.
-This will inform the courts so they are fully aware of your reasoning behind applying for a Child Arrangements Order.
+As this application will be sent to the courts, it is vital that you supply as much information as possible regarding your situation.
+This will make the Courts fully aware of your reasoning behind applying for a Child Arrangements Order.

 If you are having issues agreeing on child arrangements with your ex-partner, click here for the C100 form.
 You can also contact our team of child mediation specialists should you require assistance and/or advice regarding Child Arrangements Orders.

 How we can help

 Our specially trained team of Family Mediators are able to provide impartial support during what may be a difficult and distressing time.

 We have experience of helping people at difficult times in their lives and we are committed to delivering to you a professional and confidential service.

 Our specially trained mediators are able to provide impartial support across the country, using remote platforms.

 In addition we have a network of offices based in: Chesterfield, Nottingham, Mansfield and Derby.